williamsnell/ws_content/content/posts/latent_space/index.md

 # Why explore hyperspace?

+Hyperspace can be quite a cool topic, but it can also be intimidating.
+To give us a mission, let's start by posing a seemingly unrelated
+question:

+If I want to smoothly blend from this image to this image, how should I do so?

 All the plots on this page are interactive!

 - latent space is an important concept in AI